 Founded in 1995, the Allegheny Trail Alliance (ATA) promotes its signature project, the 150-mile Great Allegheny Passage, and coordinates, strengthens, and supports the efforts of allied partners to ensure a high-quality experience for all those enjoy the trail.
-The ATA is a nonprofit organization and holds 501(c)3 status with the Internal Revenue Service.
+In 2021 the ATA changed its name to the Great Allegheny Passage Conservancy and is a nonprofit organization and holds 501(c)3 status with the Internal Revenue Service.

 Brett Hollern (President) At-Large, Pennsylvania Environmental Council